apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-handler-development.en.rst

 AddJsonRPCClientRequest
 ~~~~~~~~~~~~~~~~~~~~~~~

-This function will generate a json response as an output, internally it ses :program:`traffic_ctl file --format json` as client.
+This function will generate a json response as an output, internally it uses :program:`traffic_ctl rpc file --format json` as client.
 The output can be used and compared with a gold file.
-This also provides schema validation for the entire JSONRPC protocol as well as
+This also provides an optional schema validation for the entire JSONRPC protocol
-the ``param`` field against a specific schema file.
+as well as the ``param`` field against a specific schema file.
 You can specify ``schema_file_name`` with a valid json schema file to validate
 the entire JSONRPC 2.0 request(except the content of the ``params`` field).
 You can also set ``params_field_schema_file_name`` with a
 valid json schema file to validate only the ``params`` field.